top of page

 bernd-dittrich-UNB3MDAd6V4-unsplash.jpg

-A substantial volume of the UK’s export and import trade across the Dover Straits employs a just-in-time delivery model reliant on transportation by freight lorries.
+A substantial volume of the UK’s export and import trade across the Dover Straits relies on time-sensitive freight movements carried primarily by road.

 shutterstock_1013055424-scaled.jpg